AnyLogic

 Description

-Generates a sample of the Binomial distribution with n set to 1.
+Generates a sample of the binomial distribution with n set to 1.
 Is equivalent to binomial(dd, 1).

 Parameters